 Ronscevalles Polish Festival – Toronto, Canada

 Taking place in the Ronscevalles neighbourhood of Toronto, this annual event had its first edition in 2005.
-This year, the festival is being held on the weekend of the 19th and 20th September.
-It will feature a large swathe of traditional song and dance performances by various groups such as Kujawiacy, Polonez and Biały Orzeł.
-The event will also include plenty of live Polka music and concerts by the Polish-Canadian pop-rock and blues group D/vision and a Polish disco band named Impuls.
-Alongside all the music, two interesting photography exhibitions are being organised.
-One will present works by the great deceased Polish artist Stanisław Ignacy Witkiewicz (AKA Witkacy), the other will show photos from the archives of highly-respected Polish director Agnieszka Holland.
+This year, the Ronscevalles Polish Festival is being held on the weekend of the 15th and 16th September.
+It will feature a large swathe of traditional song and dance performances by various groups such as Harnasie, Polonez and Biały Orzeł.
+The event will also include plenty of live Polka music and concerts by many different acts such as John Gora and the Polish Canadians, along with the annual Disco Polo Party.
+Accompanying all the music are exhibitions, including one about Maria Skłodowska-Curie and two about the history of the Polish Army in Ontario, one during World War I, the other in World War II.
 Plus, as demanded by the festival gods, Polish food, beer and vodka will also be available at this two-day event.

 PolenmARkT – Greifswald, Germany